 About the Variometer

 The new XC-Vario is a fully-fledged stand-alone variometer with a modern sunlight-readable display and a built-in loudspeaker.
 It sends the data from all sensors (altitude, vario, speed and temperature) and, if necessary, FLARM via Bluetooth, WiFi or serially in various formats (e.g. OpenVario, Borgelt, Cambridge 302) to the XCSoar crosscountry flight navigation software.
-A separate driver for the XCVario has been developed, included in the XCSoar project, and will therefore be available in future versions of XCSoar in 2021.
-The new 2021 series has a second serial interface for optimal connection to OpenVario, increased power of the audio amplifier (2 watts), and a direction and position sensor (AHRS) which is offered as an additional option.
+A separate driver for the XCVario has been developed, included in the XCSoar project, and is available since 2021.
+The 2022 series has a second serial interface for optimal connection to OpenVario, increased power of the audio amplifier (2 watts), and a direction and position sensor (AHRS) which is offered as an additional option.
+A CAN bus interface has been added for Twin to connect a second vario on the rear seat for twin seaters and more.
 The position sensor supplements the load factor in the calculation model for a precise target seam or stall warning under accelerated conditions, and also supplies the data to XCSoar for the horizon display.

 With the sensors, special care was taken to filter the data, a forward-thinking Kalman filter stabilises the vario display optimally without the usual delay of a few seconds that conventional low-pass filters bring with them.